 Often there are already participation offerings: Here it can make sense to apply the principle of random selection to the existing procedures.
 If a participation process is planned anyway, it could be suggested to randomly select the participants instead of the usual interest-based participation.
 After all, politicians and administrators are sometimes disappointed that only those who are committed anyway and have the necessary time and resources tend to participate.
 In this way, it may be possible to find support for the alternative of drawing lots in administration and politics.

-You can find an overview of already existing citizens' assembly initiatives here.
+You can find an overview of already existing citizens' assembly initiatives in Germany here.

 - Alliance Diverse Democracy: "Citizens' participation using sortition"

 - Involve, Democratic Society, mySociety and the RSA: "How to run a citizens assembly"

 - new democracy & UNDEF: Enabling National Initiatives to Take Democracy Beyond Elections

 - Deliberative democracy expert Marcin Gerwin: Citizens' Assemblies